jhensley/chai-webdriver/README.md

 ### Eventually

-You can also add an `eventually` to tell `chai-webdriver-promised` to poll for the selected elements up to the configured timeout (see Setup below):
+You can also add an `eventually` to tell `chai-webdriver-promised` to poll for the desired state up to the configured timeout (see Setup below):

 ```javascript
 expect(selector).dom.to.eventually.have.htmlClass('warning')